-The Company writes all classes of general insurance business (excluding Classes 5 - Aircraft; 14 - Credit; 15 - Suretyship and 18 - Assistance) in relation to risks situated in Malta, with business generated through the following channels: in-house sales and branches, tied insurance intermediaries and insurance brokers, and aims at attaining a good balance between motor and non-motor classes.
-The Company has a strong share in the engineering - construction insurance classes.
-The Company was formerly authorised by the MFSA to carry on the business of insurance under the EU's provision of Freedom of Services in several countries for Class 1 - Accident and Class 2 - Sickness.
-The Company stopped transacting new business under this authorisation with effect from 1 April 2022.
-Consequently, the applicable passporting rights have been terminated with the exception of one EU country.
-EIL has passporting rights by way of the freedom of service in Greece for the following lines of business: Class 8 - Fire and natural forces, Class 9 - other damage to property, and Class 13 - General liability.
+The Company writes all classes of general insurance business (excluding Classes 5 - Aircraft; 14 - Credit; 15 - Suretyship and 18 - Assistance) in relation to risks situated in Malta, with business generated through the following channels: in-house sales and branches, tied insurance intermediaries and insurance brokers.
+The main aim is of achieving a good balance between motor and non-motor classes, with the Company having a strong share in the engineering - construction insurance classes.
+The Company has also availed itself of passporting rights by way of the freedom of services for several lines of business in Cyprus and Greece.

 Every quarter, EIL measures and assesses its exposure to underwriting risks using the Solvency II SCR calculation which is used to measure the regulatory capital requirement for non-life and health underwriting risks.
 Additionally, on an annual basis as part of the ORSA process, the Company also measures and assesses its exposure to underwriting risks using its own risk assessment methods to assess its overall solvency needs.
 The Company also measures and monitors underwriting and reserving risk exposures through the assessment of KRIs and KPIs against the Company's risk appetite.
 This exercise is carried out and reported to the Risk Management Committee and the Board on a quarterly basis.
-The Russian invasion of Ukraine and inflation led to increased claims payment and necessitated a re-evaluation of pricing and underwriting strategies.

 Underwriting risk concentration may occur due to geographical exposure, catastrophe exposure, underwriting segment factor, industry or distribution channel.
-EIL has a well-diversified insurance portfolio, however the largest concentration of underwriting risk relate to the geographical area since a large proportion of EIL's risks are situated in Malta.
+EIL has a well-diversified insurance portfolio, however the largest concentration of underwriting risk relate to the geographical area since EIL's risks are predominantly situated in Malta.

-The directors manage exposure to insurance risk through an Underwriting and Reinsurance Committee that considers aggregation of risk and establishes risk retention levels.
+The Directors manage exposure to insurance risk through an Underwriting and Reinsurance Committee that considers aggregation of risk and establishes risk retention levels.
 The underwriting strategy attempts to ensure that the risks underwritten are well diversified in terms of type and amount of risk and industry.
 Disciplined underwriting, encompassing risk assessment, risk management, pricing and exposure control is critical to the company's success.